scratchspec/scratchspec.github.io/intro/index.md

 ### Where to start?

-* If you want a **general understanding** of Scratch's inner workings for whatever reason, find whatever interests you in the [table of contents](/index/) and just gloss over whatever you don't need to know.
+* If you want a **general understanding** of Scratch's inner workings for whatever reason, find whatever interests you in the sidebar to the left.
+Use the search bar in the top-left to find something specific.
+You can gloss over whatever you don't need to know.
 * If you want **formal definitions** of Scratch terms, see [Concepts](/ideas/).
 * If you want to accurately **recreate blocks**, see [Palette](/blocks/).
   * If you want to recreate old blocks, see [obsolete blocks](/blocks/obsolete/).